 Swiss Market Ends Sharply Lower

-(RTTNews) - The Switzerland stock market ended sharply lower on Thursday, in line with markets across the globe, as the Russian invasion of Ukraine triggered a massive sell-off in financial markets.
+(RTTNews) - The Switzerland stock market ended sharply lower on Friday, in line with global markets, amid an escalation in Russia-Ukraine tensions after Russia attacked and captured the neighboring country's major nuclear plant.

-Swiss RE, Sika, Nestle, Zurich Insurance Group and ABB lost 2.25 to 3.7%.
-Swisscom and Geberit also declined sharply.

-Among the stocks in the Mid Price index, Clariant, Adecco, Temenos Group, AMS and Julius Baer shed 4.6 to 5.5%.

-Swatch Group, OC Oerlikon Corp, Flughafen Zurich, Helvetia, Schindler Holding, Ems Chemie Holding, Galenica Sante, Dufry, Georg Fischer and Baloise Holding lost 2 to 4%.
+VAT Group, Julius Baer, Adecco, AMS, Cembra Money Bank, Sonova, OC Oerlikon Corp, Flughafen Zurich, Georg Fischer and Straumann Holding lost 5 to 6.8%.

-Zur Rose rallied 3.7%.
-SIG Combibloc ended higher by 2.3%, while Kuehne & Nagel, Sonova and PSP Swiss Property closed with modest gains.

-On the economic front, data released by the Swiss Federal Statistical Office showed non-farm payrolls in Switzerland increased by 5239 thousnd in December 2021.
+The mood in global markets turned quite bearish today after Russian forces attacked and took control of Ukraine's Zaporizhzhia nuclear power plant, which is the largest nuclear power plant in Europe.

+The attack on the plant had previously caused a fire to break out at the facility, raising concerns about a potential nuclear disaster.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!